 As a single mother, many times you have seemingly endless demands on your time.
-You may have to work long hours or two jobs, run your kids around to afterschool activities and doctor appointments, keep check on your children’s grades and attend parent-teacher conferences, cook, clean, spend quality time with the kids, find time to date, and a host of other tasks.
+You may have to work long hours or two jobs, run your kids around to afterschool activities, doctor appointments, keep a check on your children’s grades, attend parent-teacher conferences, cook, clean, spend quality time with the kids, find time to date, and a host of other tasks.
 At times it can all become a bit overwhelming, especially if you don’t have a very involved support system in place.

 The Household Depends Solely On You

 As you already know when mom is sick, the world stands still for the kids.
-When you’re doing everything on your own, you simply can’t afford for things to compound, because once you’re back on your feet it doubles your workload, because now you have to play catch up.
-Knowing this is true, you feel that you may feel that you can’t afford to get physically sick.
+When you’re doing everything on your own, you simply can’t afford for things to compound, because once you’re back on your feet it doubles your workload.
+Now you have to play catch up.
+Knowing this is true, you may feel that you can’t afford to get physically sick.
 The same applies to becoming mentally sick.
 If you allow yourself to become mentally overloaded, it can (and probably has at some point) cause you to shut down mentally.
 This will have the same compounding effect on your to-do list as being physically ill.

 You eat well, take a multi-vitamin, and exercise but…